If you are attempting to lose a significant amount of weight, I highly recommend implementing a strategy involving diet breaks.

 The obvious benefit of this is that it can help with maintaining a higher metabolic rate, but other reasons I use it is because:

-It is difficult to implement this with people who aren’t tracking calories (aka most people attempting to lose weight), but it is still worthwhile to attempt in some way.
+It is difficult to implement this with people who aren’t tracking calories (aka most people attempting to lose weight).
+That being said, it is still worthwhile to attempt in some way.

-Weight-loss over the long term is hard.
+Weight loss over the long term is hard.
 This can make it easier.
 It is definitely worth looking into.